marzhall/heisenburg_cat_fs/readme.md

-# RANDOMFS - a webdav virtual filesytem demonstration
+# RandomFS - a webdav virtual filesytem demonstration

-Random FS serves a webdav server that hosts a single file, `random.txt`, which - when opened - returns a file with a random number between 0 and 10.
+RandomFS serves a webdav server that hosts a single file, `random.txt`, which - when opened - contains a random number between 0 and 10.
+The number changes each time you open it.

 The site is hosted at localhost:8086, and can be mounted as a filesystem on windows and linux.
-The filesystem then looks like:
+When mounted, the filesystem looks like:

 ```
 /